Read in: Spanish

 The outcome of the referendum clearly demonstrates strong public support for Ecuador’s cautious and balanced approach to ISDS, grounded in its own painful history with this deeply flawed and outdated tool.

-The citizens of Ecuador have signalled to policy-makers in the country and the region that ISDS is not a necessity and that if the country chooses to conclude bilateral investment treaties or investment chapters within free trade agreements, they will have to provide adequate protection for the environment, local communities, and climate action.
+The citizens of Ecuador have signaled to policy-makers in the country and the region that ISDS is not a necessity and that if the country chooses to conclude bilateral investment treaties or investment chapters within free trade agreements, they will have to provide adequate protection for the environment, local communities, and climate action.